yantrajs/yantra/README.md

 24. Easily marshal CLR Object to JavaScript and other way around
 25. CSX Module support
 26. Mixed module system, YantraJS supports `require` and `import`.
+27. Explicit resource management with `using` and `await using` keywords.

 `*` Most JavaScript today is available in strict mode, we do not feel any need to support non strict mode as modules are strict by default.